The Florida Travel Guide

 Trust us, a $4 tequila sunrise at 5 PM tastes just as good as the $8 one at 8 PM.

 Florida is a big state.
 If you are going from Jacksonville to Key West, that’s over 500 miles which will take you about 9 hours by car.
 To put it in perspective, that is like going from New York City to Winston-Salem, North Carolina!
+Below we have given you the distances between the major cities and tourist destinations.

 The point is to make the most of your time.
 Save gas and money by visiting places within a comfortable range of your destination.